IGalat/tapper/README.md

 Configure which actions can be executed concurrently, and which cannot - by default if an action is running, others cannot trigger.

+# How it works

+Each aspect, such as keyboard, window etc has an [OS-specific](https://github.com/IGalat/tapper/blob/master/docs/dev/os_specific.md) adapter.

+For receiving signals it is blocking, which is the only way to suppress signals that trigger actions, so there is an input delay that depends on how long processing takes.

 # Reference

 ### What you have access to: